Jingshu-Ye/Bitcoin-Ethereum/README.md

 plot(fevd(varfit))
 ```

-Forecast variance decomposition estimates the contribution of a shock in each variable to the response in both variables.Graph shows that almost 100 percent of the variance in Bitcoin is caused by Bitcoin itself while only about 70 percent of variance of Ethereum is caused by Ethereum and the rest is caused by Bitcoin
+Forecast variance decomposition estimates the contribution of a shock in each variable to the response in both variables.
+Graph shows that almost 100 percent of the variance in Bitcoin is caused by Bitcoin itself, while only about 70 percent of variance of Ethereum is caused by Ethereum and the rest is caused by Bitcoin.

 ## VAR model
 ```{r results=FALSE, message=FALSE, warning=FALSE}